craigg204/worksly/README.md

   </a>
 </p>

-> A small collection of tools to help facilitate an Outlook based task management and time logging system
+> A small collection of tools to help facilitate an Outlook based task management and time logging system.
+More useage details to come.

 ## Author